Complaints: what are the deadlines?

 However, we cannot talk about a uniform length of the guarantee period that would apply to all goods.
 The period during which goods can be claimed varies according to their nature.

-Complaints and warranty periods for foodstuffs
+Complaints and warranty period for food

 • The best before date is the date until which the food should remain of good quality and with all its original characteristics.
 It is typically indicated on canned and other non-perishable foods.
 However, these foods can usually be eaten after the best before date.
 At most, it will not have the same taste and smell.
 However, if the packaging is intact and the food has been stored properly, it should be safe to eat for days (sometimes weeks) afterwards.